 Finnish Shipowners’ Association

-The Finnish Shipowners’ Association has 26 member companies and 111 ships in foreign traffic.
+The Finnish Shipowners’ Association has 25 member companies from different shipping sectors.
 The association has represented the needs of shipowners in industrial and labor market policies both nationally and internationally since 1917.
 The Finnish shipowners are in the forefront of technology and environmental innovations and are strongly part of developing solutions for sustainable shipping.

 Focuses of the operation:

 - Labor market issues

 - Technology and safety

 The Finnish Shipowners’ Association safeguards the competitiveness and operating conditions of the shipping industry through proactive influencing, both nationally and internationally.
 Our international parent organization on a European level is European Community Shipowners Associations (ECSA).
 On the global level, our parent organizations are International Chamber of Shipping (ICS) and the International Maritime Organization (IMO) of the UN.

 The International Maritime Organization (IMO) is the global maritime agency of the UN that regulates international seafaring.
 The Finnish Shipowners’ Association actively takes part in the work of IMO and brings forward the needs and interests of Finnish seafaring in regulatory preparation.